samuel-renaud/samuel_renaud.github.io/join/index.md

 Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
 Furthermore, we are committed to maintaining an inclusive, equitable and collaborative lab environment.
 ##### See more about [our lab compact and philosophy.](/compact/)

-We are often in the market for motivated and talented people, even if we do not have an open position currently advertised.
+We are often in the market for motivated and talented people.
 We are interested in engaging you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Ré Mansbach](/contact/).

 <br/>